mdx-js/mdx/contributing.md

 # Contributing

 Hi!  👋
-We're excited that you’re interested in contributing!
+We’re excited that you’re interested in contributing!
 Take a moment to read the following guidelines.
 And thanks for contributing to **mdx**!  👏👌✨

-If you're raising an issue, please understand that people involved with this project often do so for fun, next to their day job; you are not entitled to free customer service.
+If you’re raising an issue, please understand that people involved with this project often do so for fun, next to their day job; you are not entitled to free customer service.

 ## Table of Contents